michaelajayi/innoscripta-news-aggregator/README.md

-## Innoscript News Aggregregator Project - by Michael Ajayi
+## Innoscripta News Aggregregator Project - by Michael Ajayi

 and .env.local variable is required